jefflester/minitrino/readme.md

 - `provision`: Executes a `docker-compose` command and brings up an environment.
   - `--catalog`: Catalog module to provision.
 Can be none, one, or many.
   - `--security`: Security module to provision.
 Can be none, one, or many.
-  - `--env-override`: Override an existing environment variable in the Minipresto library's `.env` file.
+  - `--env-override`: Override an existing environment variable in the Minipresto library's `.env` file and `minipresto.cfg` file.
 Can be none, one, or many.
   - `--docker-native`: Appends the constructed Compose command with native Docker Compose CLI options.
 Can be none, one, or many.
 To use this, simply pass in additional Docker Compose options, i.e. `minipresto provision --docker-native '--remove-orphans --force-recreate'` or `minipresto provision -d --build`.
     - When passing multiple parameters to this option, the list needs to be space-delimited and surrounded with double or single quotes.
 - If no options are passed in, the CLI will provision a standalone Presto container.